slcs-jsc/mptrac/docs/manual/apps/tropo_zm.md

 ./tropo_zm <ctl> <zm.tab> <var> <tropo.nc>
 ```
 The required parameters are:
-* ctrl: The file containing the control parameters.
+* ctl: The file containing the control parameters.
-* zm.tab: The ouput file in which the zonal means should be stored.
+* zm.tab: The output file in which the zonal means should be stored.
 * var: The tropopause variables
 * tropo.nc: The tropopause data set of which the zonal means should be calculated.